 Wind age adjustment= horizontal shift

 Good point!
-To answer to questions right off, no!
+To answer questions right off, no!
 They are not the same.
 They are different lenses.
-The ocular lens is the lens that faces towards you.
+The ocular lens is the lens that faces you.
 In other word, this acts as the exit pupil.
 Whereas the objective lens is where all the magic happens.
 This lens is responsible giving you the proper vision for aiming.
 It sends back info back to the ocular lens and that’s how to see things!

 Side note: Knowing a few vital parts and anatomy of a red dot sight is a massive help for the user.
-Check out some basic and comprehensive contents and images online to help you learn.
+Check out some basic and comprehensive content and images online to help you learn.